The best passes for cycling

 • Why do it: Another icon of the Tour de France, the Galibier is an epic climb offering technical and physical challenges, as well as unforgettable views of the Alps.

-9. Croix de Fer Pass (France)
+9. Col de la Croix de Fer (France)

 • Altitude: 2,067 meters